-Everything your child encounters helps them build and develop these thinking skills.
+Everything your child encounters can help them build and develop these thinking skills.
 From birth till 5, a foundation is laid as these skills develop at an amazingly rapid rate.
 As we watch them play we can see from their actions that those wheels are turning in that little brain of theirs.
 They make observations, process what they think is going on and then test it to see the results (sounds like a miniature scientist – doesn’t it?)

 Play is a child’s work.
-During early childhood, children are literally little researchers gathering information, processing it and filing it away to build on in the near future.
-Long before they are able to tell us what they’re thinking, they are already capable of problem solving, if we give them a chance.
+During early childhood, children are literally little researchers gathering information, processing it, and filing it away to build on in the near future.
+Long before they are able to tell us what they’re thinking, they are already capable of problem-solving, if we give them a chance.

 Children need to be encouraged and given the time to think of their own creative ways to solve problems they encounter during play.
 But there does need to be a balance.
 We want our children to be challenged but not frustrated.